stephendade/apsync-Kakute/README.md

 ## Running

 Download this repository to a fresh Raspberry Pi install.
-It is assumed all the scripts are in the ``~/`` (home) directory.
+It is assumed this repository has been cloned into the ``~/`` directory.

 Run each of the ``mainN.sh`` (ie ``main1.sh``, then ``main2.sh``, then ``main3.sh``) scripts in turn.
 The Raspberry Pi will reboot at the end of each script.